7 Ways to Be Healthy This Fall | Read about practical ways to have a healthier fall season for you and your family.

 Related Article: Top Tips To Win a Step Challenge And Increase Daily Steps

 Ways to Be Healthy This Fall #6: Stay Hydrated

 With the temps falling, you may not feel as parched as you did in the hot summer months.
 But staying hydrated is important year-round to keep your body functioning at its best.

-Aim to drink half your body weight in ounces of water on a daily basis.
+Keep an insulated water bottle with you throughout the day and aim to drink half your body weight in ounces of water on a daily basis.
 Drink more if you break a sweat from a workout or activity.

 Ways to Be Healthy This Fall #7: Make Wise Celebration Choices